Congratulations on your successful application to the Year of Stories 2022 Community Stories Fund.

 Marketing and event skills training

 All recipients of the Year of Stories 2022 Community Stories Fund will be invited to free webinars on marketing and event management skills.
-These will take place over the coming months and details will be emailed to you directly.
+These will take place over 2022 and details will be emailed to you directly.

 Other useful resources